quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part19_Coarse_Coding.md

 :p How does setting the step-size parameter (α) work with tile coding?
 ??x
-In tile coding, the step-size parameter \( \alpha \) is often set such that it is inversely proportional to the number of active features or tilings.
+In tile coding, the step-size parameter $\alpha$ is often set such that it is inversely proportional to the number of active features or tilings.
 This ensures that each tiling contributes equally to the update rule in learning algorithms like gradient Monte Carlo.

-For example, if there are 50 tilings and a single step-size value per state update (e.g., \( \alpha = 0.0001/50 \)), this setup ensures exact one-trial learning where each feature vector component contributes equally to the update process. x??
+For example, if there are 50 tilings and a single step-size value per state update (e.g., $\alpha = 0.0001/50$), this setup ensures exact one-trial learning where each feature vector component contributes equally to the update process. x??

 ---